shane0/shane0.github.io/docs/collapse.md

 | 9    | 1985 | Pemex Refinery, Mexico | Explosion and Fire          | Hydrocarbon                            | 500-600      | One of the worst industrial disasters in Mexico                                     |
 | 10   | 1976 | Seveso, Italy          | Dioxin Release              | Dioxin                                 | 37           | One of the highest recorded levels of dioxin exposure in humans                     |

-## Population overshoot

-<iframe width="835" height="470" src="https://www.youtube.com/embed/lPMPINPcrdk" title="Overshoot in a Nutshell: Understanding Our Predicament (31 min)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Population overshoot refers to a situation in which the population of a species, including human beings, exceeds the carrying capacity of its environment, resulting in a reduction of resources, degradation of ecosystems, and a decline in the quality of life for individuals and societies.

-The concept of population overshoot is based on the idea that populations of all species are limited by the availability of resources, such as food, water, and habitat.
-When the population exceeds the carrying capacity of the environment, it results in competition for resources, and increased pressure on the environment.
-This can lead to the degradation of ecosystems, increased pollution, and a decline in the quality of life for individuals and societies.

-The human population has been growing rapidly for the past few centuries, and it is estimated that the current global population of over 7.9 billion people is already beyond the carrying capacity of the planet.
-This has led to increasing concerns about the sustainability of human populations and the impacts of population overshoot on the environment, resources, and quality of life.

 ### firetruck

 <iframe width="726" height="408" src="https://www.youtube.com/embed/scXY34nV4LM" title="Are we all doomed?
 A climate scientist weighs in." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>